Tateos Agekian: Cluster parameters

-The most of his work are connected with applying the methods of mathematical statistics and theory of random processes to stellar astronomy.
+Most of his work is connected with applying the methods of mathematical statistics and theory of random processes to stellar astronomy.
 In particular, studying the results of star and galaxy counts, he was able to separate the effects of real clustering and the effects due to a clumpy structure of the absorbing layer and to estimate the cluster parameters.

 Stellar encounters and stellar clusters

 Developing the theory of stellar encounters, T. A. Agekian has found the probability of encounters with a given velocity change and studied the effect of the encounter multiplicity.
 These results gave him a possibility to find a new estimate for the dissipation rate in stellar clusters.

 Evolution of rotating systems

 In the studies of the influence of the stellar evaporation on the evolution of rotating systems, T. A. Agekian has discovered the existence of two evolutionary subsystems: the spherical and the flattened ones.